Why Warehouse Traffic Accidents Are Around The Corner From Today

 And there’s nothing to be done afterwards that can come close to justifying severe workplace injuries and foreseeable downtime, which, according to the National Safety Council and Sensye, cost a respective $163.9 billion and $172 million a year.

 But while particular circumstances involved in warehouse traffic accidents vary on a case-by-case basis, the underlying causes are all too familiar: well-known mishaps that send caution to the wind time and again.

 This is how, in many cases, workers are left fighting for their lives, families are forced to shoulder the grief, and workplaces are held liable for any negligence that may have occurred on their part.

-It’s hard also not to imagine the incurred expense of emergency repairs, regulatory fines, management scrutiny, as well as diminished employee morale that can be suffered.
+It’s hard also not to imagine the incurred costs of emergency repairs, regulatory fines, management scrutiny, as well as diminished employee morale that can be suffered.

-All because of one or more of the following drivers of accident damage is threatening busy work zones like your own!
+All because of one or more of the following drivers of accident damage could be threatening busy work zones like your own!

 KEY DRIVERS OF WAREHOUSE

 In theory, everyone likes to think they follow traffic safety protocols to the letter.
 But every now and then, even the smallest oversight can lead to warehouse impact damage and collisions.
 That’s why regulators, like OSHA, can’t stress enough all the steps that should be taken to prevent traffic accidents in busy work zones, including but not limited to comprehensive traffic controls; training and understanding of proper routes; effective lighting and high-visibility clothing; as well as work zone protections that serve to limit any unauthorized actions, which could otherwise be transgressed.